 This blog post is an excerpt from chapter 3.1 of the book Agony of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Serpent Meaning of Dust Shall You Eat All Your Life
+Please use the Social Network links just below to share this information from The Explanation, Serpent Meaning of Dust Shall You Eat All Your Life